meilisearch/documentation/learn/getting_started/customizing_relevancy.md

 Meilisearch allows you to create faceted search interfaces, refining search results based on broad categories called facets.
 Like filters, you need to add the attributes you want to use as facets to `filterableAttributes`.

+When creating a faceted search interface, it is helpful to display how results are distributed between the different categories.
+For example, a user might want to know how many of their results have a `"genre"` of `"comedy"` and how many have a `"genre"` of `"horror"`.
+Meilisearch supports this with [the `facets` search parameter](/reference/api/search.md#facets).

-You can configure the maximum number of facet values returned for each facet.
+Using the faceting settings, you can configure the maximum number of facet values returned for each facet.

-Suppose a query's search results for the `genres` facet contains: `Action`, `Adventure`,`Science Fiction`, and `Comedy`.
-The following code sample will only return `Action` and `Adventure` in the response body's `facetDistribution` object.
+Suppose your results contain the following values for the `genres` facet: `Action`, `Adventure`, `Science Fiction`, and `Comedy`.
+After running the below code sample, you would only see how results are distributed between the `Action` and `Adventure` genres.

 <CodeSamples id= "getting_started_faceting" />